Amy Fowler, District 7

 Amy is a champion and serves as the voice for many who are underrepresented and has spent her career defending the rights of those who end up in the criminal justice system.
 She believes government should reflect the needs and desires of all people and is a strong advocate for governmental transparency and accountability.
 Amy was appointed by the National League of Cities to serve on its Safety and Crime Prevention Federal Advocacy Committee for 2019.

-Amy earned her Bachelor of Science degree from Seattle University with a degree in biology before obtaining her law degree from the University of Utah.
+Amy earned her Bachelor of Science degree from Seattle University with a degree in biology in biology before obtaining her law degree from the University of Utah.

-In her spare time Amy enjoys rock climbing, and spending time outdoors.
-Amy and her wife live in Sugar House with their two dogs.
+In her spare time, Amy enjoys rock climbing, golfing, and spending time outdoors.
+Amy lives in Sugar House with her dogs.

 District Seven encompasses the southeast portion of Salt Lake City and includes the Sugar House, Nibley Park, Forest Dale, Westminster, Highland Park, and Country Club neighborhoods, the Sugar House and Brickyard Plaza commercial areas, Westminster College, Highland High School, Sugar House Park and Forest Dale and Nibley Park golf courses.